Macadamia: Nelmac II

 A South African M. integrifolia / M. tetraphylla hybrid cultivar, it has a sweet seed, which means it must be cooked carefully so that the sugars do not caramelise.
 The sweet seed is usually not fully processed, as it generally does not taste as good, but many people enjoy eating it uncooked.
 It has an open micropyle (hole in the shell), which may let in fungal spores.
 The crack-out percentage (ratio of nut meat to the whole nut by weight) is high.
 Ten-year-old trees average 22 kg per tree.
 It is a popular variety because of its pollination of 'Beaumont,' and the yields are almost comparable.

 Renown

 A M. integrifolia / M. tetraphylla hybrid, this is a rather spreading tree.
 On the plus side, it is high-yielding commercially; 17 kg from a 9-year-old tree has been recorded, and the nuts drop to the ground.
 However, they are thick-shelled, with not much flavour.

 Production

 In 2024, South Africa was the leading producer of macadamia nuts, with 87,000 tonnes, up from 77,000 tonnes in 2023 and 54,000 tonnes out of global production of 211,000 tonnes in 2018.
-Macadamia is commercially produced in many countries of Southeast Asia, South America, Australia, and North America having Mediterranean, temperate or tropical climates.
+Macadamia is commercially produced in many countries of East Africa, Southeast Asia, South America, Australia, and North America having Mediterranean, temperate or tropical climates.